davidmweber/soulstar/README.md

 - [Rust on ESP book](https://docs.esp-rs.org/book/)

 # TODO
-- [ ] Set up hardware targets for the ESP32-S3 and ESP32-H2 targets.
-Perhaps get an H2 first.
-- [ ] Set up some device configuration from a file so we can easily set up stuff like GPIO pins for the string, BLE advertisement transmitter power and stuff like that.
+- [x] Set up some device configuration from a file so we can easily set up stuff like GPIO pins for the string, BLE advertisement transmitter power and stuff like that.
-- [x] Personalise the device name using a flash partition
+- [x] Personalise the device name using a flash partition (I used another scheme)
 - [x] Change the logging to use defmt
 - [x] Fix the Wokwi emulator